Italian Citizenship By Marriage or Civil Union

-Special Note 2: An Apostille, which is an international legalization of documents for foreign use, is necessary for all documents issued in the U.S. for them to be considered legal.
-Any documents originating from elsewhere – not Italy or U.S. – must be legal based on the local regulations regarding the use of certified documents overseas.
+Special Note 2: An Apostille, which is an international legalization of documents for foreign use, is necessary for all documents issued in the USA for them to be considered legal.
+Any documents originating from elsewhere – not Italy or USA – must be legal based on the local regulations regarding the use of certified documents overseas.

 All foreign language documents must be translated into Italian, and local Italian consulate(s) must certify the translations.

 Step 2: Consulate visit to finalize citizenship application (includes reviewing all documents and signatures)

 After documents have been legalized and translated to Italian, applicants can move onto step 2 – online submission and finalization appointment with the consulate.
 Since documentation for Italian citizenship is done online, there’s no need to set up an appointment with the Italian Citizenship Jure Matrimonii in the consulate.

 You can make an appointment with your local consulate/prefettura to review your application.
 An invitation will be extended to you with an appointment (date and time) to submit original documents.

 What Documents Will You Need To Bring To The Interview?